-- > SVT cost of the plan does not exceed the company's allowable cap; - > If the SVT cost cannot be calculated, potential dilution together with all other equity-based compensation is 10 percent of the outstanding common shares or less; - > NED participation is acceptably limited (please refer to Overriding Negative Factors/NED Participation above); - > The plan amendment provisions require shareholder approval for any amendment to: - > Increase the number of shares reserved for issuance under the plan; - > Change the eligible participants that may permit the introduction or reintroduction of non-employee directors on a discretionary basis or amendments that increase limits previously imposed on NED participation; - > Amend the plan amendment provisions
+- > SVT cost of the plan does not exceed the company's allowable cap; - > If the SVT cost cannot be calculated, potential dilution together with all other equity-based compensation is 10 percent of the outstanding common shares or less; - NED participation is acceptably limited or the plan explicitly states that NEDs may only receive DSUs in lieu of cash in a value for value exchange (please refer to Overriding Negative Factors/NED Participation above); - > The plan amendment provisions require shareholder approval for any amendment to: - Increase the number of shares reserved for issuance under the plan; - > Change the eligible participants that may permit the introduction or reintroduction of non-employee directors on a discretionary basis or amendments that increase limits previously imposed on NED participation; - Amend the plan amendment provisions.

-Rationale: Deferred compensation plans generally encourage a sense of ownership in the company.
-These types of deferred compensation arrangements are usually designed to compensate executives and outside directors by allowing them the opportunity to take all or a portion of their cash compensation in the form of deferred units, the payment of which is postponed to some future time and may be in cash and/or stock.
+Rationale: Deferred compensation plans generally encourage share ownership in the company.
+These types of deferred compensation arrangements are usually designed to compensate executives and outside directors by granting share awards that are held for a period of time before payment or settlement thus aligning their interests with the long-term interests of shareholders, and by allowing them the opportunity to take all or a portion of their cash compensation in the form of deferred units.